ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Here's the problem: We would spend lots of money.
 We would put together a top medical staff.
 But we would be serving the healthcare needs of one limited area of Haiti.
 People in that one valley would have excellent medical care.
 That, however, would leave untouched all those other Haitian valleys where Nazarenes preach the gospel.

-A strategy using community-based health care follows the advice given nearly a half-century ago by a Nazarene Commission on Medical Missions.
+A community-based health care strategy follows the advice given nearly a half-century ago by a Nazarene Commission on Medical Missions.
 This group gave its final report to the General Board in 1953.
 It concluded we could best reach our medical missions goals by focusing on small clinics and dispensaries.
 It cautioned against exhausting our limited resources in a few hospitals.

 Where Nazarenes have gone preaching about the Messiah, we've also taken health care.